Lucas-Developer/mmt/README.md

 And if you need to stop the server from running, hit `Ctrl + C` and the server will shutdown.

 ### Running a local copy of CMR
-In order to use a local copy of the CMR you will need to download the latest file and ingest some sample data.
+In order to use a local copy of the CMR you will need to download the latest file, set up the necessary permissions and groups, and ingest some sample data.

 1. Go to this page https://ci.earthdata.nasa.gov/browse/CMR-CSB/latestSuccessful/artifact/